Ukraine says its drones damaged a Russian warship, showing Kyiv’s growing naval capability

-The strike on Novorossiysk — which halted maritime traffic for a few hours — marks the first time a commercial Russian port has been targeted in the nearly 18-month-old conflict.
-The Black Sea port — which hosts a naval base, shipbuilding yards and an oil terminal and is key for exports — lies about 110 kilometers (about 60 miles) east of Crimea, where Russia’s Defense Ministry said it thwarted another attack overnight.
+The strike on Novorossiysk halted maritime traffic for a few hours and marked the first time a commercial Russian port has been targeted in the nearly 18-month-old conflict.
+The port has a naval base, shipbuilding yards and an oil terminal, and is key for exports.
+It lies about 110 kilometers (about 60 miles) east of Crimea, where Russia’s Defense Ministry said it thwarted another attack overnight.

 Satellite photos analyzed by The Associated Press appeared to show the ship leaking oil.
-The image from Planet Labs, taken a few hours after the attack, showed a ship dockside with another vessel next to it.
+An image from Planet Labs, taken a few hours after the attack, showed a ship dockside with another vessel next to it.
 The ship in the image matched the measurements of the Olenegorsky Gornyak, as well as known physical features of the vessel.
-Images posted on social media, meanwhile, showed a ship listing.
+Images posted on social media showed a ship listing.

 Ukrainian President Volodymyr Zelenskyy noted that he had received a report from the country’s security service, the SBU, but didn’t say what was in it.